 One of my best experiences: a trip to the Sahara, including a camel ride and a night under the desert stars.

 But what about feminism in the Islamic world?
 What does feminism look like there?
-What rights are given to Muslim women?
+What rights do Muslim women have?
 My own family comes from Pakistan, so I know quite something about Islamic and Arabic culture.
 From personal experience, I know that the picture about feminism in Islamic countries is much more diverse than Western media often illustrates.
 In the past, I’ve had my own inner disputes regarding Islam and the position of women within my religion.
 But after educating myself more, I found that it is not at all as bad as many stereotypes suggest.
-In Europe, people often have the idea that women in Islamic countries are suppressed, and that nothing much is happening against that.
+In Europe, people often have the idea that women in Islamic countries are suppressed, and that there is nothing done to change that.
 But I knew that this is not true: Muslim women do stand up for their rights, and I wanted to learn more about this type of feminism.

 To realize this, I went to Fés, Morocco and lived there this summer.
 In Morocco, I found out that there is a lot happening in Islamic countries regarding women’s rights.
 I learned about the underlying mechanisms that play a role in Moroccan society: religion, traditions, modernism, people’s judgements, family’s expectations, there are so many different factors.
 My message after coming back is this: Islamic countries are not as one-sided as many people might think.
 And, the younger generations in Islamic countries are currently trying to trigger a change – towards more gender equality.
 During my journey I have met a lot of people that symbolized exactly this: the will to bring about change in their societies.
 I think that this is extremely brave to do and deserves a lot of respect and attention from the world.